-When the emissivity of the objects in the scene is unknown, estimating the object and ambient temperatures becomes an ill-posed problem.
-Although the thermal light transport described in Eq. \ref{eq:LT_ut} for various bands with different emissivities can be linearly independent, the linear behavior of the Sakumo-Hattori function $U(T)$ near ambient conditions reduces the overall rank of the system.
-Thus, we can rewrite the image formation across two spectra in matrix form as,
+When object emissivities are unknown, jointly estimating object and background temperatures becomes ill-posed.
+Although the thermal light transport in Eq.~\ref{eq:LT_ut} is in principle linearly independent across bands with differing emissivities, the near-linear behavior of the Sakuma–Hattori function $U(T)$ close to ambient conditions collapses the effective rank of the system.
+As a result, the two-band image formation model can be rewritten compactly as: